Techget/OS161asst3-Virtual-Memory-and-Hash-Page-Table/README.md

     Power off the machine by typing q at the menu prompt.

 Using GDB

-I cannot stress strongly enough to you the need to learn to use GDB.
-Read the directions and short tutorial on using GDB with OS/161.

 Note: the version of GDB used for these assignments is os161-gdb.
 Modifying your Kernel